admiralGeneralCP5/python3-notes/Python_Notes.md

 ```
 * both methods shown in the example above create the same dictionary
 * items cannot be looked up by numerical indexes
-* keys are used to acces values
+* keys are used to access values
 ```py
 dictA['x']
 # returns: 1